Travel Back in Time in The Thompson

 Want more adventure?
 Drive north of Kamloops along the Yellowhead Highway (BC Hwy 5) for an iconic drive.
 Now you’re driving under the shadow of ever-taller mountains through the North Thompson Valley.
 This is the gateway to Jasper, Alberta and the Canadian Rockies.

 There are plenty of experiences to be had along this seemingly endless stretch of highway.
 Rest your head for the night at a ranch in the Barriere area.
 In the morning, awake refreshed and hike the wildflower meadows in the mountains.
 Get your fill of waterfalls at Wells Gray Provincial Park.
 Try your hand at white water rafting on the Clearwater River.
 Journey further north to Blue River where Murtle Lake beckons you to explore by kayak or canoe.
-In summer you can watch bears in their natural habitat on a river safari.
 In the winter there’s always deep powder skiing.
 Want even more adventure?
 Then keep your vehicle pointed north to Valemount and Mount Robson Provincial Park.
 This UNESCO World Heritage Site will challenge your hiking skills against the tallest peak in the Canadian Rockies.

 Need to Know: